 When it comes to their nutrition, both dog breeds can both become obese quickly.
 You should keep an eye on your dog’s diet and not feed them unhealthy human food high in fats.

 The big difference between these dogs in nutrition is the amount they eat.
 The Great Pyrenees will eat a relatively small amount for dogs of their size and eat a high protein diet.
 Expect your Pyrenees to eat anywhere from 3 to 5 cups of dry dog food per day.

 You can feed your Newfie just about anything, and it will swallow down the whole bowl in less than two minutes.
-Newfies are larger, and can eat anywhere from 4 to 8 cups of food per day, depending on their size.
+Newfies are larger.
+And you guessed it, this means they will eat more.
+Expect an adult Newfie to eat anywhere from 3 to 7 cups of food per day, depending on their size.

 The Pyrenees has a double coat and won’t require much brushing.
 Their fur is naturally tangle-resistant, and so it doesn’t get knotted very easily.
 During their shedding season (in the early spring), they will shed their undercoat.
 To keep this and daily shedding, at bay, you should brush your Pyrenees once a week with a brush or a long-toothed comb.

 You should brush Newfies only once a week as well.
 Sit down your Newfie either outside or somewhere you don’t mind having loose hair and gently glide through their coat with a brush and a comb.